Don’t get mad.

 Was my mom being mean to me, with her discouraging words?
 Nope.
 She was trying to help in the best way possible.
 She didn’t want me to fail, she didn’t want me to get hurt.
 Life is hard and cruel and your only dream should be to survive it as best you can.

-When I hear people discourage others or when I discourage someone.
-I always tell my kids, make all your mistakes before you’re 25, because they don’t matter.
+I always tell my kids, make lots of mistakes before you’re 25, because they don’t really matter.
 Once in a while they’ll tell me they want to try something and my first instinct is to discourage them.
 Not because I don’t think they can do it, but because I want to protect them from making mistakes.
 Once I get over my own fear, I encourage them and we make plans and set goals.

 I guess my takeaway on “The Discouragers” is:

 - They’ve lived their lives in fear of being too happy.
-Because if you’re too happy something really bad is going to happen to you.
+They believe if you’re too happy something really bad is going to happen to you.
 Karma wants to bring you down a notch.

 - They don’t want to see you get hurt.
 They just want you to play it safe.
 Get a job, pay your bills and try not to amass any kind of debt.